 - The campus currently composts a portion of food waste, compostable kitchenware, green and wood waste, and pallets.

 - The campus has a hazardous waste and waste minimization plan that includes e-waste.

 - The student-managed ReUSE program operates around 18 on-campus reuse stations for office supplies and the annual Second Chance clothing sales and reader giveaways.
 ReUSE projects reduce waste by 2-5 tons annually.
 The campus also works to reuse office supplies, equipment, and vehicles through the Overstock and Surplus Den.

 Spotlight: Special Projects

-Hazardous waste generation and disposal dropped slightly in 2012 to 184 tons (including asbestos and lead construction waste).
+Hazardous waste generation and disposal dropped from 341 tons in 2000 to 226 tons in 2015 (including asbestos and lead construction waste).

 Mail Services and others work with vendors such as Ecological Mail and Intra Mail network to reduce unwanted mail.

 The College of Chemistry Chemical ReUse program dispensed 2927 chemical reagents in 2012.